Scandy-co/RouxObjCHelloWorld/README.md

 The example app already has the `ScandyCore.framework` in `Framework Search Paths` and `ScandyCore.framework/Headers` in `Header Search Paths`.
 In your own project, please add your path to `ScandyCore.framework` in `Framework Search Paths` and `ScandyCore.framework/Headers` in `Header Search Paths` in Xcode.

+## PLEASE NOTE - DO NOT BUILD FOR A SIMULATOR - SCANDY CORE IS ONLY PACKAGED TO BE RUN ON DEVICE

 All basic functionality can be acheived by just importing the main header from the framework and including the interface header for access into the `ScandyCore` object.

 ```